 SUPPORT FOR ECONOMIC DIVERSITY

-Triad’s investment in the Regional Development Corporation helped the regional economy in this particularly challenging time:
+Triad’s investment in the Regional Development Corporation (RDC) helped the regional economy throughout 2022:

-Seven regional businesses were awarded no-interest loans through the Technology and Manufacturing (TEAM) Fund to assist with the cost of patent applications, equipment to increase production and efficiency, product packaging design and development, and ISO-9000 certification
+Six regional businesses were awarded no-interest loans through the Technology and Manufacturing (TEAM) Fund to assist with the cost of patent applications, equipment to increase production and efficiency, product packaging design and development, and ISO-9000 certification.

-Six tribal member-owned businesses from three Northern New Mexico pueblos were awarded grants averaging $5,700 through the Tribal Economic Diversity Fund
+Nine tribal member-owned businesses from five Northern New Mexico pueblos were awarded grants averaging $5,200 through the Tribal Economic Diversity Fund.

 SUPPORT FOR NONPROFITS